TeamGloomy/TeamGloomy.github.io/pages/mydoc/General/getting_started.md

 ---

 To run this on a supported LPC or STM32 based board, a number of items are required.

+{% include tip.html content="There will be no further updates to LPC based boards.
+The last available update is 3.3.0" %}

 ## Firmware
 A copy of the firmware is required and can be found [here](https://github.com/gloomyandy/RepRapFirmware/releases) (remember to rename it to just firmware.bin).
 This is placed on the root of the SD card and is flashed to the board on first boot of the device.